Heatwave Preparation

 Heat Index = Temperature Plus Humidity

-Even in areas commonly over one hundred degrees in summer a slight increase of humidity can quickly change a warm day into one of extreme concern.
+Even in areas commonly over one hundred degrees in summer, a slight increase in humidity can quickly turn a warm day into one of extreme concern.

 Factors That Increase Heat Wave Danger